mtsknn/need-for-speed/README.md

 I'd really like to do at least some unit tests but I ran out of time. 🙈
 Maybe I'll do them afterwards.
+**Edit**:
+I spent 1×🍅 trying to create tests, but received the following error when running the initial tests in Atom:

+> TypeError: "cljs.test is undefined"

+All right, no tests then. ¯\\(ツ)/¯ 😀

 ## Issues